lindsayfowers/overtime_app/README.md

 - Approval Workflow
 - SMS Sending -> link to approval or overtime input
 - X Administrate admin dashboard
-- Block non-admin and guest users
+- X Block non-admin and guest users
 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime